Dhaulagiri - "Seventh highest mountain in the world (8167m)."

 Day 21: Ghandruk - Nayapul (1070m) & Pokhara From Ghandruk, the trails go down to descend through the serious steep of stone, villages, rocks then terraced fields and gradually we reach to the our destination place.
 Then from Nayapul we go down to Pokhara by comfortable vehicle with enjoying good view.

-Day 22: Pokhara to Kathmandu by bus or Private Vehicle it takes around 5/6 Hour,stay at hotel/Lodge
+Day 22: Drive back Pokhara to Kathmandu by tourist bus it takes around 5/6 Hour / Overnight at Hotel

 Day 23: Free day in Kathmandu for personal activities or join onward program or final departure